Phaeton Classic BooksPhaeton Classic Books Phaeton Publishing Ltd., 28 Leeson Park, Dublin 6, Ireland

 In 1956, as a student in Budapest, he took part in the Hungarian Revolution—his diary of those few extraordinary days is reproduced in this book.
 Because of his involvement, he had to flee the country, along with 200,000 others.

-Tom Kabdebo's first-hand experience of the often cruel reality of life in Central and Eastern Europe after World War II, and of the hardships (as well as the infinite possibilities) of life as a refugee, has been captured unforgettably in this compelling, deeply honest book.
+The Hungarian News Agency (MTI) quotes this description of the book by Phaeton Publishing: 'Kabdebó's first-hand experience of the often cruel reality of life in Central and Eastern Europe after World War II, and of the hardships (as well as the infinite possibilities) of life as a refugee, has been captured unforgettably in this compelling, deeply honest book.' —Culture.hu